White dwarf: Type Iax supernova

 Type Iax supernovae, that involve helium accretion by a white dwarf, have been proposed to be a channel for transformation of this type of stellar remnant.
-In this scenario, the carbon detonation produced in a Type Ia supernova is too weak to destroy the white dwarf, expelling just a small part of its mass as ejecta, but produces an asymmetric explosion that kicks the star, often known as a zombie star, to high speeds of a hypervelocity star.
+In this scenario, the carbon detonation produced in a Type Ia supernova is too weak to destroy the white dwarf, expelling just a small part of its mass as ejecta, but produces an asymmetric explosion that kicks the star, often known as a zombie star, to the high speeds of a hypervelocity star.
 The matter processed in the failed detonation is re-accreted by the white dwarf with the heaviest elements such as iron falling to its core where it accumulates.
 These iron-core white dwarfs would be smaller than the carbon–oxygen kind of similar mass and would cool and crystallize faster than those.

 Fate

-A white dwarf is stable once formed and will continue to cool almost indefinitely, eventually to become a black dwarf.
+Once formed, a white dwarf is stable and will usually continue to cool almost indefinitely, eventually to become a black dwarf.
 Assuming that the universe continues to expand, it is thought that in 1019 to 1020 years, the galaxies will evaporate as their stars escape into intergalactic space.
-White dwarfs should generally survive galactic dispersion, although an occasional collision between white dwarfs may produce a new fusing star or a super-Chandrasekhar mass white dwarf which will explode in a Type Ia supernova.
-The subsequent lifetime of white dwarfs is thought to be on the order of the hypothetical lifetime of the proton, known to be at least 1034–1035 years.
+White dwarfs should generally survive galactic dispersion, although an occasional collision between white dwarfs may produce a new fusing star (e.g. an extreme helium star) or a super-Chandrasekhar mass white dwarf that will explode in a Type Ia supernova.

+The lifetime of a white dwarf is thought to be on the order of the hypothetical lifetime of the proton, known to be at least 1034–1035 years.
 Some grand unified theories predict a proton lifetime between 1030 and 1036 years.
 If these theories are not valid, the proton might still decay by complicated nuclear reactions or through quantum gravitational processes involving virtual black holes; in these cases, the lifetime is estimated to be no more than 10200 years.
-If protons do decay, the mass of a white dwarf will decrease very slowly with time as its nuclei decay, until it loses enough mass to become a nondegenerate lump of matter, and finally disappears completely.
+If protons do decay, the mass of a white dwarf will decrease very slowly with time as its nuclei decay, until it loses enough mass to become a non-degenerate lump of matter, and finally disappears completely.

 A white dwarf can also be cannibalized or evaporated by a companion star, causing the white dwarf to lose so much mass that it becomes a planetary mass object.
 The resultant object, orbiting the former companion, now host star, could be a helium planet or diamond planet.